Lifecycle marketing: a complete guide to navigating the customer journey

 But that doesn’t mean they’ll buy immediately—some may hold out for an incentive or a sale, such as Black Friday Cyber Monday.
 Others might almost buy, but abandon their carts for a variety of reasons, like high shipping fees or a simple change of heart.

 Keep in mind that it’s also common for someone to bounce between the consideration and conversion stages for quite a while, as they may need more information than they thought before purchasing.
 For example, someone looking to buy a low-calorie soda might hesitate if they’re unsure about its taste.
+To help convert those on the fence, automated flows can send timely reminders or offer incentives, such as discounts or free shipping.

-4. Fulfillment
+4. Post-purchase

-The fulfillment stage happens between placing an order and receiving it.
+The post-purchase stage happens between placing an order and receiving it.
 This stage can feel different for everyone—some customers might be excited for their order to arrive, while others might be worried about whether they made the right choice.

 During this stage, it’s standard to send order confirmation and shipping confirmation emails to ease post-purchase anxiety.
 Transactional emails like these do more than just that—they show your customers you care about their experience with your brand.
-You can do this by:

 5. Loyalty